weaviate/weaviate-io/developers/weaviate/tutorials/modules.md

 ## Example

-The below is a complete example of a schema.
+The following code is a complete example of a schema.

 Let's take a look at the definition for the `Article` class.
 Look for the `"moduleConfig"` entries on the class and on the property level.